weakish/docs-en/views/leanengine_webhosting_guide-node.md

 // Log out
 app.get('/logout', function(req, res) {
   req.currentUser.logOut();
-  res.clearCurrentUser(); // 从 Cookie 中删除用户 Remove users from cookies res.redirect('/profile');
+  res.clearCurrentUser(); // Remove users from the cookie session res.redirect('/profile');
 });
 ```

-#### Maintained on the browser side
+#### Managing session on the browser side

-If your page is mainly rendered by the browser (for example, using Vue, React, Angular), and mainly using JavaScript SDK for data operations on the frontend, it is recommended to use `AV.User.login` to login on the frontend, use the login status of the frontend as the standard.
+If your page is mainly rendered by the browser (for example, using Vue, React, Angular) and uses JavaScript SDK for data operations on the frontend, it is recommended to use `AV.User.login` to login on the frontend.

-When the backend needs to do some work using the current status of the login user, the frontend gets the `user.getSessionToken()`  through user.getSessionToken(), and then sends the sessionToken to the backend via HTTP Header.
+When the backend needs to do some work depending the current status of the login user, the frontend obtains a token through `user.getSessionToken()`, and then sends it to the backend via HTTP Header.

 For example on the frontend: